 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Responsibilities of Pharmacy Techs
+The Role of a Pharmacy Technician

 - Receive and help customers with medications and other questions

-- Fill prescription medicines under pharmacist supervision
+- Dispense prescription medicines under pharmacist guidance

 - Fill out and submit customer insurance claim forms